Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Lower bound}

 Now, we prove that our query complexity to the initial state preparation is optimal, by showing how the quantum search problem~\cite{Grover} can be solved by a linear system algorithm.
-We note that a similar lower bound~\cite{PRXQuantum.2.010315} have been previously derived.
+We note that a similar lower bound has been previously derived in~\cite{PRXQuantum.2.010315}.

 Specifically, consider the $d$-dimensional initial state